bergie/bergie.github.com/_posts/2012-07-10-createjs-update.md

 > The Create.js interface was then rebuilt on top of this new VIE library by writing a bunch of [jQuery UI widgets](http://sebastian.germes.in/blog/2011/07/jquery-ui-widget-factory-v-1-8/).
 This way we have an overall default UX that we can ship, but still provide a bunch of different widgets for CMS vendors to pick-and-choose.

 ![Create.js structure](/files/createjs-structure-small.png)

+> Some CMSs use the full Create UX, and some use just parts to provide the UX they want to have.
+Examples of custom UXs include [Symfony CMF](http://blog.iks-project.eu/semantic-enhanced-cmf-editor-now-available/) and [OpenCms](http://iks.alkacon.com/en/).

 The different widgets in Create.js are also documented, including: